 Eight credits of coursework must be unique to the minor and not counted toward the student's major.
 For policies governing all minors, see AP.5.3.4 Minors.

 For policies governing all undergraduate programs, see AP.5 Undergraduate Policies.

 Students should refer to the Admissions & Policies tab for specific policies related to this program.

-Students must complete at least 19 credits with a minimum GPA of 2.00.
+Students must complete the following courses with a minimum GPA of 2.00.

 Many courses below have prerequisites that need to be met; see advisor for details.

 Core Biology Courses